|Get Tag List

-- This unit operation reads a CSV file and uses the SysCAD tags and values in the file to change unit conditions at set times.
+- The Events unit operation reads a CSV file and uses the SysCAD tags and values in the file to change parameters at set times.

 - The Profile Controller sets SysCAD tags at regular intervals using a profile that is read in from a CSV file.